 Time to head back to school…again.
 Ugh.
+You just don’t know how to fix your school year!

 Your stomach is in absolute knots already.
 Just thinking about it makes you feel slightly sick to your stomach.
 No matter what you’ve tried, it’s just not going well.
 Every single day feels like an absolute knock-down, drag-out fight to the death.